 Take a step back into history.
 The original trail from the 1800s runs right through the two-acre property, and four separate buildings house an extensive collection of items and photographs of historical significance to the area.
 The property is family- and pet-friendly and the buildings are handicapped accessible, so visitors and travelers of all ages and abilities will enjoy this educational “way station” stop on the way up or down the mountains.

-Drive through the gate, over the hill and park near the Barn.
-A docent volunteer will greet you, offer you a tour or tell you how to explore on your own.
+Drive through the gate, over the hill, and park near the Barn.
+A docent volunteer will greet you, offer you a tour, or explain how to explore on your own.

 The Picayune School was used by the local Indian children from 1913-1956.
-It is the only one-room schoolhouse in the local mountain areas to be displayed as a school and is furnished with items dating to the period of its original use.
+It is the only one-room schoolhouse in the local mountain areas that is currently displayed as a school.
+The schoolhouse is furnished with items dating to the period of its original use.

 The Blacksmith Shop is functional and was constructed by volunteers in 2012 with 100-year-old cedar planks salvaged from a barn on the Al Veater Ranch in Coarsegold.

 The Native American Village was re-created on the hill beside the Old Adobe by the Morris family in 2010.
 The site features two cedar bark teepees, 10 grinding holes, an acorn leaching table, a fire pit, and an acorn granary.

 Constructed in 2022, the Old Time Saloon is a perfect backdrop for photos and offers a venue for serving drinks during special events.